 - Analyze the position description carefully and highlight key words and phrases.
 As with your résumé, infuse these buzzwords into your document.

 - Try to match your experience and expertise to the job requirements point by point, selecting your strongest qualifications that match the position requirements.

 - Tailor your letter to each position and employer, underscoring your relevant skills and experience as well as your knowledge of and interest in the employer.
 Do not mass produce your cover letter; no two cover letters should contain the same wording and information!
 Companies will be able to identify if you have not written your cover letter with the specific role you are applying to in mind.

 - Convey passion, enthusiasm, and personality by being authentic; however, make sure the tone reflects the culture of your field.
 If you’re applying to work for a bank, for example, your tone may be more reserved.

 - Suggest an action plan.
 Request an interview, and indicate when you will follow up.
 (Unless you are on a strict timeline, one or two weeks is typical.)

-- Thank your audience for his or her time and consideration.
+- Thank your audience for their time and consideration.

 Prepare Your Documents